Marshall vs. UAB NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Thundering Herd have covered the spread twice this season when favored by 4.5 points or more (in six chances).

-- Marshall is 5-3 against the spread and 5-3 overall in games when it puts up more than 22.3 points.
+- Marshall is 5-3 against the spread and 5-3 overall this season when the team notches more than 22.3 points.

-- When Marshall piles up over 327.1 yards, the team is 5-4 against the spread and 6-3 overall.
+- In games that Marshall totals more than 327.1 yards, the team is 5-4 against the spread and 6-3 overall.

-- The Thundering Herd have turned the ball over five more times (20 total) than the Blazers have forced a turnover (15) this season.

 - Find the latest spread and moneyline odds for Marshall at SISportsbook.